Advising for Students Deciding on a Major

 Am I behind if I begin my college journey undeclared?

 Not at all.
-The Undeclared student cohort is the largest population of our entering 21/FA first-year students.
-On average nationally, 75% of students charge their major during their college years.
+On average nationally, 75% of students change their major during their college years.
 Many students are unsure of their career path and for those students, being undeclared is the right choice so they have an opportunity to explore.

 How do I change my major?

 Students are free to change their major whenever they want.
-We strongly encourage students to consult with their Faculty Academic Advisor before making a decision.
-Students are also welcome to speak to a professional advisor in CSAS’s Advising Office should they require further consultation.
+We strongly encourage students to consult with their faculty advisor before making a decision.
+Students are also welcome to speak to a professional advisor in CSAS’s Advising & Peer Mentorship Office should they require further consultation.
 Students should be aware that some programs have requirements that need to be met before they are approved to change their major.
 See Ready to Declare tab for more information.

 I have no idea what I want to major in… where do I start?

-As an Undeclared student, you are assigned to a faculty advisor who specializes in working with exploratory students, in addition to meeting with a Professional Advisor in the Advising & Peer Mentorship Office.
+As an Undeclared student, you are assigned a professional advisor who specializes in working with exploratory students.
 Set up an appointment with an advisor to help begin the exploratory conversation about your interests, goals, and passions!

 Can I still graduate in 4 years?

 Yes!
 Most students who begin as undeclared graduate at the same rate as those in declared majors.
-Think of your graduation requirements in thirds - 1/3 major requirements, 1/3 general education requirements (the core curriculum), and 1/3 other.
+Think of your graduation requirements in thirds - 1/3 major requirements, 1/3 general education requirements, and 1/3 other.
 The last third can be used to explore your options, add a minor (or two!), or the addition of a second major.

 What courses should I take as an Undeclared student?

-Undeclared students should take a mix of required Core classes (general education requirements), and introductory classes based on the student's interests and passions.
+Undeclared students should take a mix of required General Education courses, and introductory classes based on the student's interests and passions.
 See tab Sample of Undeclared Student Schedule.

 RWU has many majors I like, but I would really like to customize a major… how do I do this?

-Students who are interested in creating their own major should speak to a Faculty Academic Advisor and a professional advisor in the Advising Office who can guide them through the process.
+Students who are interested in creating their own major should speak to their advisor who can guide them through the process.

 What if I wish to change my career after I graduate from RWU?